 Orrin Luc posted an articleHere Are Three Outstanding Leaders in the Peace Corps Community Honored with 2021 Awards by the Women of Peace Corps LegacyNancy Kelly, Amy Maglio, and Estee Katcoff honored for global service and leadership see more

-Nancy Kelly of Health Volunteers Oversees and Amy Maglio of the Women’s Global Education Project are recognized with the Deborah Harding Women of Achievement Award.
-Estee Katkoff, founder of the Superkids Foundation, is recognized with the Kate Raftery Emerging Leaders Award.
+Nancy Kelly of Health Volunteers Overseas and Amy Maglio of the Women’s Global Education Project are recognized with the Deborah Harding Women of Achievement Award.
+Estee Katcoff, founder of the Superkids Foundation, is recognized with the Kate Raftery Emerging Leaders Award.

 By NPCA Staff